folio-org/folio-org.github.io/community/index.md

 There are many ways to [contribute](/guides/#community) to FOLIO development, for example:

-- Contributing directly to the software development.
+- Contributing directly to software development.
 - Engaging with the issue tracker.
 - Joining the conversations.
 - Participating in Special Interest Groups.